tanhtra/aligulac_analytics/README.md

 - `/keys/` for the Mage and dbt, next to the `mage-dbt_key_location.txt` placeholder
 - `/terraform/keys/` for Terraform, next to the `terraform_key_location.txt` placeholder

+#### Streamlit Service Account
+Streamlit will require its own separate service account to access the datalake hosted on GCP's BigQuery.

+Please follow the instructions in [Connecting Streamlit to BigQuery](https://docs.streamlit.io/knowledge-base/tutorials/databases/bigquery)

 ### Terraform (optional)